Water Quality Test

 Compact and Comprehensive: Countertop Water Filter

-Traditional countertop water filters consist of one canister filter which is installed near to the faucet of the sink.
+Traditional countertop water filters consist of one canister filter which is installed near the faucet of the sink.
 The filter is compressed with different filtration media to remove various contaminants.

 Portability: Water Pitcher